What is a counter of current viewers?

 How to add a counter of current viewers

-When you are on your dashboard you’ll want to click on the ‘+ Pre-Built Skill’ button.
+When you are on your dashboard you’ll want to click on the ‘+ Add Skill’ button in the Skills tab.
 This will open a box that shows you all of the possible skills you can add to your eCommerce site.
 Search for the skill by typing ‘viewer’ or scroll until you find the one called “Show Low Stock + Viewer Counter in Product Detail’.

 How to edit and customize the skill

 Now comes the fun part-customizing your low stock and viewer counter to look and act the way you want it to!
-The skill is divided into 4 tabs including what to show, where to show it, when to show it, and the why tab for A/B testing.
+The skill is divided into 4 tabs including location, content, design, and conditions.